mevdschee/git-undelete-all.sh/README.md

 ### Usage

-Copy the script into the repository that you want to investigate and run:
+Copy the script into the repository that you want to undelete files in and run:

     bash git-undelete-all.sh

-It should output:
+It should output something like:

-    $ bash git-undelete-all.sh
     1 files restored in 0 seconds

 If you run with "-v" the script will print the filename of each undeleted file on a separate line.